raymondchiwaz/humanaize/TUTORIAL.md

 `;
 ```

 > This System Prompt was generated with ChatGPT using Prompt Engineering.
+If you want to learn more about Prompt Engineering.
+Let me know.
+It's FREE! 🎉 -> [Learn now!](https://topmate.io/join/abdibrokhim)

 Open `samples.ts`, add the following code: